Your Guide to a Lupus Workday

 Most people can take a sick day when illness strikes, and pushing through their workday is more than they bear.
 But for those of us with lupus, that kind of illness can be an ongoing battle.
 Employers, particularly those who don't understand the disease, may be less than accommodating and perhaps even question if you are too sick to work.

-With a disease that attacks invisibly from the inside, in seemingly random, unpredictable ways, how do we continue to keep up with our jobs and deal with overwhelming health issues like heart, lung and kidney problems?
-We are warriors, but we are also human and there are days that getting showered, dressed and out that door feels like taking on a triathlon.
+With a disease that attacks invisibly from the inside in seemingly random, unpredictable ways, how do we continue to keep up with our jobs and deal with overwhelming health issues like heart, lung and kidney problems?
+We are warriors, but we are also human, and some days getting showered, dressed and out that door feels like taking on a triathlon.